The Corgi Lab mix is a dog with one Labrador Retriever parent and one Pembroke Welsh Corgi or Cardigan Corgi parent.

 A Corgi Labrador mix’s height can also range.
 They could be anywhere from 10-24 inches tall!

-They also come in several colorings, as none of the typical Labrador or Welsh Corgi coat colors are ruled out.
+They also come in several colorings.
+None of the typical Labrador or Welsh Corgi coat colors are ruled out.

 This means a pup in any given litter may be black, brown, or yellow like their Labrador parent.
 Or, they can be combinations of white, black, red, or any other Corgi fur colorations.